Uber drivers are getting fleeced by con artists

 This fraud is simpler than it seems.
 And a couple of key elements about Uber make it possible.

-When passengers hail a ride with Uber, they see the name of the driver, the car's make, model and license number and get an anonymized phone number to call the driver.
+When passengers hail a ride with Uber, they see the name of the driver and the car's make, model and license number, and they get an anonymized phone number to call the driver.
 All of this ensures passengers safely connect with the right driver.
 But it also makes it possible for the wrong people to see lots of information about drivers.

 On top of that, riders' phone numbers are also anonymized, so that the caller ID drivers see has a 415 area code.
-This is same area code as Uber's headquarters.
+That's the area code for Uber's headquarters.

 Uber says it's done a lot to safeguard drivers' accounts.